Rabies Treatment & Management

 Healthcare workers

-Universal precautions and respiratory precautions during respiratory therapy are indicated for health care providers.
+Universal precautions and respiratory precautions during respiratory therapy are indicated for healthcare providers.
 Rabies postexposure prophylaxis of health care workers is indicated only for high-risk exposures as determined with the assistance of local infection control and public health authorities.

 Organ transplant recipients

-Pretransplantation screening for potential rabies infection or exposure should be performed on organ donors.[7]
-Recipients of corneal and neurally derived tissues are at highest risk of rapid development of rabies; however, solid organ transplant recipients have also become infected.
+Pretransplantation screening for potential rabies infection or exposure should be performed on organ donors.
+[18] Recipients of corneal and neurally derived tissues are at highest risk for rapid development of rabies; however, solid organ transplant recipients have also become infected.

 Clinical screening of potential organ donors should include a history of animal bites, presence of clinical features of rabies, and a travel history (within a period of months) to areas where rabies is endemic; preexposure rabies immunization of potential organ recipients is being evaluated as an alternative approach to prevent transmission associated with organ transplantation.[11]